 Mahindra Mojo was recently unveiled at the 2014 Indian Auto Expo and it witnessed some impressive changes from its earlier model that was showcased back in 2010.
-The bike is expected to arrive shortly in India with an aim to register a decent unit sales.
+The bike is expected to arrive shortly in India as the company has commenced its bookings.
 Being the first 300cc offering by Mahindra in the country, the company expects it to put a pleasant impression on the Indian buyers.

-The bike has a 292cc, single cylinder, liquid-cooled engine that comes mated to a six-speed transmission system.
-It develops a maximum power of 25.9bhp at 8,500rpm with a peak torque of 24Nm at 7,000rpm.
+The bike has a 300cc, single cylinder, liquid-cooled engine that comes mated to a six-speed transmission system.
+It develops a maximum power of 27bhp at 8,000rpm with a peak torque of 30Nm at 8,000rpm.

 Mahindra Mojo is held together by a diamond frame and runs on 110/70-R17 front and 150/60-R17 rear tubeless tyres that are mounted on cast aluminium alloys.
 The suspension department is handled by inverted telescopic forks at the front and 120mm stroke horizontally mounted mono shock absorber at the rear.
 The braking is done via 320mm petal disc brake at the front and 240mm petal disc brake at the rear.